Naval Air Command Sub Aqua Club: History

-Chief Petty Office Richard Larn was the organization's Diving Officer from its formation in 1960, who, apart from a period on HMS Bulwark between 1967 and 1968, continued to organize training and expeditions until his retirement from the navy in 1971.
+Chief Petty Officer Richard Larn was the organization's Diving Officer from its formation in 1960, who, apart from a period on HMS Bulwark between 1967 and 1968, continued to organize training and expeditions until his retirement from the navy in 1971.
 One of the club's first projects was to send a team of divers to the Isles of Scilly to find a historic Royal Navy ship, HMS Association, a 90-gun ship of the line lost in the great naval disaster in 1707.
-In 1964 about ten NACSAC members - including the shipwreck expert and writer, Chief Petty Officer Richard Larn - arrived on Sicily, believed to be only the second group of divers to visit the area.
+In 1964 approximately ten NACSAC members - including the shipwreck expert and writer, Chief Petty Officer Richard Larn - arrived on Sicily, they were believed to be only the second group of divers to visit the area.
 Their initial dives began a series of navy visits that continued for four years.
-In 1964, 1965, and 1966, the divers could only access the Western Rocks, but barely around the Gilstone Ledge, where a later expedition managed to locate the wreck of HMS Association in 1967.
+In 1964, 1965, and 1966, The divers could only access the Western Rocks, but barely around the Gilstone Ledge, where a later expedition managed to locate the wreck of HMS Association in 1967.
 The rediscovery of the site also led to more government legislation, notably the Protection of Wrecks Act 1973, passed in an attempt to preserve British historic wreck sites as part of the maritime heritage.

-The annual expeditions, organization to promote diving as an exciting sport, have become a key focus of NACSAC activities.
-Despite changes to the Royal Navy Fleet command structure, NACSAC flourished and at one time had branches in seven Fleet Arm Arm bases until superseded by the Royal Navy Sub Aqua Club.
+The annual expeditions, organized to promote diving as an exciting sport, had become a key focus of NACSAC activities.
+Despite changes to the Royal Navy Fleet command structure, NACSAC flourished, at one time having branches in seven Fleet Air Arm bases, until superseded by the Royal Navy Sub Aqua Club.